 - At Events

 We may collect personal data indirectly from you in the following ways:

-- We collect contact details, financial transactions, gift aid status and communications preferences via third party fundraising platforms that support your fundraising (e.g. Just Giving) and from organisations that support your fundraising events (e.g skydiving, running and cycling events).
+- We collect contact details, financial transactions, gift aid status and communications preferences via third party platforms and suppliers that support our fundraising activities e.g. Justgiving, Events organisers and third party surveys for marketing purposes.